02 Dec Reviving a Henrik Bull Classic

 True to the essence of the original cabin, the updated version does not have a striking wow-factor presence as it nestles into the hillside.
 But this subtle stance faithfully follows the Henrik Bull principle of remaining “of” the landscape and not making a big fuss of itself.

 “These boxes are literally down to the inch of what Henrik designed,” says general contractor Dan Fraiman.

-Fraiman connected with the owners through their real estate agent and freely uses phrases like “best experience” and “most awesome” when referencing both the project and the owners.
+Fraiman connected with the owners through their real estate agent, Dave Westall with Oliver Luxury Real Estate, and freely uses phrases like “best experience” and “most awesome” when referencing both the project and the owners.

 The exact dimensional match to mid-1950s construction standards results in a smaller scale throughout the home.
 Compared with contemporary residential construction, hallways are a touch narrower, ceiling plates lower and replicated five-panel interior doors thinner.
 But this measurable step back into the twentieth century delivers an interior that is cozier and more comfortable with an instantly livable feel.

 “The general aesthetic of the original house was exquisitely preserved,” says Corson.

 Sitting atop a brand-new base of board-formed concrete, the home’s outward identity is comprised of vertical cedar siding, Sierra Pacific windows and exposed glulam beams.
 The main entry is quietly situated between two single-car garage doors, allowing for a hasty retreat from blizzard conditions into a sheltered, cavernous passage.